 Borne on tall (up to 6 inches), slender spikes at the ends of the twigs, deep purple-blue with long bright orange or yellow anthers, appearing mid-summer, opening from base to tip.

-Best described as tiny cucumbers, bright green and drying to brown, from 1/4 to 1/2 inch long.
+Best described as tiny cucumbers, bright green and drying to brown, from 0.25 to 0.5 inches long.

 Amorpha fruticosa can tolerate nutritionally poor soils, most notably because of its association with nitrogen fixing bacteria.
 It also makes a good highway shrub because of its tolerance for salt.
 It has the potential to crowd out native species, especially along waterways above the high water level.